 MSRC’s aerial surveillance platforms can be used to survey damage to operating assets like pipelines or storage terminals after a natural disaster.
 Our surveillance platforms have also successfully detected hot spots for volcanic lava flow or wildfires.

-There are three aerial surveillance platforms:
+There are two aerial surveillance platforms:

-• TK-7: An airborne sensor package including thermal infrared and multispectral sensors as well as an HD camera that can fly rights-of-ways for pipelines or forested areas near wildfires.
+- TK-7: An airborne sensor package including thermal infrared and multispectral sensors as well as an HD camera that can fly rights-of-ways for pipelines or forested areas near wildfires.
 Multispectral image data can be transmitted immediately following an overflight to make tactical response decisions.

-• Drones: Very effective for surveying impact to shoreline and inland areas or facilities after a natural disaster, drones can be deployed where FAA restrictions allow.
+- Drones: Very effective for surveying impact to shoreline and inland areas or facilities after a natural disaster, drones can be deployed where FAA restrictions allow.

 MSRC has high volume industrial pumps that have been used in non-spill scenarios to drain flooded facilities and buildings after a natural disaster.
 MSRC deployed industrial pumps after recent hurricanes in Texas to drain flooded office buildings and facilities of MSRC customers.